-To avoid keeping the dependencies in source control, load the dependencies into your buildpack and provide a script for the operator to create a zipfile of the buildpack.
+To avoid keeping the dependencies in source control, load the dependencies into your buildpack, and provide a script for the operator to create a zipfile of the buildpack.

 $ # Clones your buildpack $ git clone http://YOUR-GITHUB-REPOSITORY.example.com/repository $ cd SomeBuildPackName $ # Creates a zipfile using your script $ ./SomeScriptName ----> downloading-dependencies.... done ----> creating zipfile: ZippedBuildPackName.zip $ # Adds the buildpack zipfile to the Cloud Foundry instance $ cf create-buildpack SomeBuildPackName ZippedBuildPackName.zip 1

-- Least complicated process for operators
+- Least complicated process for operators.

-- Least complicated maintenance process for buildpack developers
+- Least complicated maintenance process for buildpack developers.

-- Cloud Foundry admin buildpack uploads are limited to 1 GB, so the dependencies might not fit
+- Cloud Foundry admin buildpack uploads are limited to 1 GB, so the dependencies might not fit.

-- Security and functional patches to dependencies require updating the buildpack
+- Security and functional patches to dependencies require updating the buildpack.

-packages and uploads the buildpack.
+packages, and uploads to the buildpack.